 WYSA offers various leagues across the state.
 Leagues are offered for both fall and spring seasons, except for high school age groups (offering opposite of high school season).
 Teams must apply every season with a league fee due at time of application.
-For WYSA administered leagues, the application process is available through Demosphere.
+For WYSA administered leagues, the application process is available through PlayMetrics.
 Teams must apply and pay fee within the application window.
 See Calendar in the Appendix for approximate dates.

-Also available to WYSA teams is the USYS Leagues.
-The program features the National League and a network of 13 conferences across the country.
-The conferences are geographically focused, under one leadership and management structure, and linked into the National League and National Championship Series.
+Also available to WYSA teams are the USYS Leagues.
+The conferences are geographically focused, under one leadership and management structure, and linked into the National League and National Championships.
 The competitions provide teams with the highest possible level of competition at the national and multi-state levels.
-Wisconsin has teams competing in both the Midwest Conference and National League.
+Wisconsin has teams competing in the various National League formats.